On finite quotients of surface braid groups having order at most $127$: Group-theoretical preliminaries: CCT-groups and monolithic groups

-This subsection relies on \cite[Section 2]{PolSab22}, to which we refer the reader for more details. \begin{definition} A non-abelian finite group $G$ is said to be a \emph{center commutative-transitive group} $($or a CCT-group, for short$)$ if commutativity is a transitive relation on the set on non-central elements of $G$.
-In other words, if $x, \, y, \, z \in G \setminus Z(G)$ and $[x, \, y]=[y, \, z]=1$, then $[x, \, z]=1$. \end{definition} The CCT-property is equivalent to the condition that the centralizer $C_G(x)$ is abelian for every non-central element $x \in G$.
+\begin{definition} A non-abelian finite group $G$ is said to be a \emph{center commutative-transitive group} $($or a CCT-group, for short$)$ if commutativity is a transitive relation on the set on non-central elements of $G$.
+In other words, if $x, \, y, \, z \in G \setminus Z(G)$ and $[x, \, y]=[y, \, z]=1$, then $[x, \, z]=1$.
+Equivalently, $G$ is a CCT-group if the centralizer $C_G(x)$ is abelian for every non-central element $x \in G$. \end{definition}

 \begin{proposition} Let $G$ be a non-abelian finite group. \begin{itemize} \item[$\boldsymbol{(1)}$] If $|G|$ is the product of at most three prime factors $($non necessarily distinct$)$, then $G$ is a \emph{CCT}-group. \item[$\boldsymbol{(2)}$] If $|G|=p^4$, with $p$ prime, then $G$ is a \emph{CCT}-group. \item[$\boldsymbol{(3)}$] If $G$ contains an abelian normal subgroup of prime index, then $G$ is a \emph{CCT}-group. \end{itemize} \end{proposition}